 Now stick your sticks in each apple.

-If you have a hard time finding Popsicle sticks, just go to the kid’s craft section and they have all sorts of wooden craft sticks that work very well.
+If you have a hard time finding Popsicle sticks for these Old Fashioned Candy Apples, just go to the kid’s craft section and they have all sorts of wooden craft sticks that work very well.
 You can also use wooden skewers from the grilling section.